antoniokot/webservice-cep/README.md

 # ZIP code Web Service

-A system capable of find informations of an adress just using the ZIP code.
+A system capable of find informations of an address just using the ZIP code.

 ### Developers
 - [Antônio Hideto Borges Kotsubo](https://github.com/antoniokot)